Photoinduced twist and untwist of moir\'e superlattices in TMDC heterobilayers: Acknowledgements

 \section{Acknowledgements}

 The UED measurements and instrumentation were supported by the U.S Department of Energy, awards DE-SC0020144 and DE-SC0017631, and U.S. National Science Foundation Grant PHY-1549132, the Center for Bright Beams.
 Preparation of monolayers and twisted heterobilayers at Stanford is supported by the Defense Advanced Research Projects Agency (DARPA) under Agreement No. HR00112390108.
+F.L. acknowledges support from the U.S. Department of Energy, Office of Science, Basic Energy Sciences, CPIMS Program, under award no. DE-SC0026181.
 A.M.L. acknowledge support from the U.S. Department of Energy, Office of Science, Basic Energy Sciences, Materials Sciences and Engineering Division, under Contract DE-AC02-76SF00515.
 The EMPAD detector deployment in this experiment was funded in part by the Kavli Institute at Cornell.
 The authors are profoundly grateful to Prof. Xiaoyang Zhu for his generous support and guidance in facilitating the trARPES measurements conducted using the setup in his lab at Columbia University.